SovGrenadier/Yugoslavia-pack-GHPC/README.md

 3. Drop the .dll in the mod folder of your GHPC game.
 4. Run the .exe directly from the game directory. *IT WILL NOT WORK THORUGH STEAM!*

-This mod will replace every T-72M1, or optionally the T-72M as well, with an M-84A.
+This mod will replace every T-72M with an M-84A, every T72M1 will become an M91 Vihor, and every BMP2 becomes an M80A.
 For questions, contact me in the GHPC discord with the username SwissAdmiral.

-This is a preliminary mod for what will hopefully eventually be a full fledged Yugoslavia mod.
-This mod is incompatible with my T72B mod, as they both try to replace the T72M1.
+Incompatabilities:
+Pact Increased Lethality
+T72B

 In order to use the provided optional livery, you must:
 1. Download the PNG livery of latest release and AssetBundleExtractor from Github.
 Just search for it.